pandego/mcp-servers-playground/README.md

 ## How to setup git submodules

-This is just for reference, you can skip this section.
+***This is just for reference***, you can skip this section.
 This is how I added the submodules to this repository:

 1. Create the `modelcontextprotocol` directory: